quanterall/HaskellMaterials/basics/01-values-and-functions.md

 As we saw in the previous example we can execute actions in our case branches.
 That example, where we printed a string in each branch of the `case`, worked because we were constructing an action of type `IO ()` in each branch when we executed `putStrLn ...`.

+### Exercises (Asking questions about values)

+1. Define a function that takes two `Int`s and returns the biggest of the two.

+2. Define a function that takes two `Int`s and returns the smallest of the two.

+3. Define a function that takes an `Int` and if it's smaller than zero returns `0`, if it's bigger than 255 returns `255`.
+Use the functions you defined in exercises 3 and 4[0].

+#### Exercise notes (Asking questions about values)

+0. You don't need `if` for this one.

 ## A note on functions, their parameter order and partial application